 The preserved lemon aioli brings a brings a bright tang to the table.
 If you’ve never made aioli before, fear not, it is very very easy to make.
-You can start it when you put the fritters in the pan and you’ll be finished before they are ready.
-If it’s your first time making aioli and you’re feeling a little unsure, make it first so the fritters don’t accidentally burn while you’r concentrating on whipping egg yolks and oil into velvet.
+You can start it when you put the fritters in the pan, and you’ll be finished before they are ready.
+If it’s your first time making an aioli, and you’re feeling a little unsure, make it first so the fritters don’t accidentally burn while you’re concentrating on whipping egg yolks and oil into velvet.

-You can make a lot of substitutions with these fritters and they’ll turn out each time.
-Any kind of squash can be used or replaced with canned pumpkin or even a sweet potato or yam.
+You can make a lot of substitutions with these fritters, and they’ll turn out each time.
+Any squash can be used or replaced with canned pumpkin or even a sweet potato or yam.
 Spinach or chard would work in place of the kale and sunflower, hemp or even chai seeds can replace the sesame seeds.
-While I ate these for dinner I can envision them made into bite sized fritters and topped with a touch of the preserved lemon aioli and served at a party.
+While I ate these for dinner, I can envision them made into bite-sized fritters and topped with a touch of the preserved lemon aioli and served at a party.

-- Fritters: 1½ cups squash or pumpkin (either canned or roasted)
+- 1½ cups squash or pumpkin (either canned or roasted)

 - 1 cup cooked chickpeas (or use 1 can)

 - 2 kale leaves, core removed and finely chopped